dsGitHubRepository/fansite-analytics-challenge/README.md

 # Project Overview

 Four features of the data challenge has been submitted as four sepearte solution.
-For feature 3 challenge since the analysis is lengthy in time consideration; hence tests has been carried over with steps to see whetehr the output is meaningful.
+Feature 3 analysis has been carried over with data steps to check whetehr the output is meaningful to real time analytics of server log file.
 For a quicker check for the solution a resonable wide steps in the input data can be chosen to satisfy the scalability of the code produced in this submission.

 # Feature 1